Healthy Chicken Piccata in the Instant Pot (Whole30, GF, DF) – with video

 - Add broth, lemon juice, oregano, and basil and scrape any brown bits off the bottom of the Instant Pot.
 Return chicken to Instant Pot and sprinkle capers on top.

 - Put cover on (make sure vent is turned to “seal”).
-Set Instant Pot to Manual for 10 minutes.
+Set Instant Pot to Manual (or Pressure Cook, depending on the model) for 10 minutes.

 - Once done, quick release the pressure.
 Use an instant read thermometer and ensure chicken has an internal temperature of 165 degrees Fahrenheit.